SpellcraftAI/oaib/README.md

 ## Notes

-1. It is not possible to perfectly guarantee the tokens per minute limit is not breached, because we cannot know the total token usage until the response comes back.
+1. It is not possible to perfectly guarantee the tokens per minute limit is not breached because we cannot know the total token usage until the response comes back.

    Use the `safety` param to set the rate limit tolerance.
 By default it is set